MarvinVutshila/fraudguard/README.md

 ---

+## ⭐ Support

-⭐ If you found this project useful, please consider giving it a **Star** on GitHub.
+If you enjoyed this project or found it useful, consider giving it a **⭐ Star** on GitHub.

+It helps others discover the project and motivates future development.

+Thank you for visiting **FraudGuard**!